 Homemade Croutons are one of those simple pleasures that I look forward to every week when I whip up a quick batch for my family.
-They’re super simple to make and they add a little extra love to our salads.
+This crouton recipe is super simple to make and it adds a little extra love to salads.

 These little gems are so yummy!
 I could honestly eat the whole bowl-full alone.
 They really do add an extra special element to my favorite spinach salad.